Homage to the film "Rite of Love and Death" (a.k.a. "Yukoku") by Yukio Mishima

 Supported by Fondation Sciences Mathématiques de Paris

-"... a stunning short film... offers an unusual romantic vision of mathematician."
+"... a stunning short film... offers an unusual romantic vision of mathematicians."

 (Le Monde)

-NEW!
-Mathematics, Love, and Tattoos, reflections on Rites of Love and Math and its "formula of love"
+Mathematics, Love, and Tattoos, reflections on Rites of Love and Math and its "formula of love" published by American Mathematical Society in the book "Art in the Life of Mathematicians" (ed.
+Anna Kepes Szemeredi)

 "Rites of Love and Math" screening in Berkeley on December 1, 2010